 Buying Your Books with Financial Aid

 If the amount of the Financial Aid award exceeds the tuition and fees for that term, you may charge your books and supplies against this remaining balance at the College Bookstore using a current Schedule of Classes which can be obtained from any number of offices on campus, and a valid photo ID.

-If you have not yet been awarded financial aid and/or are just beginning the application process, you may request your application be reviewed to determine eligibility for a "Bookstore Promissory Note" which will allow you to charge your books against your anticipated financial aid.
+If you have not yet been awarded financial aid and/or are just beginning the application process, you may request your application be reviewed to determine eligibility for a "Award Pending Form" which will allow you to charge your books against your anticipated financial aid.